SMTG-Bham/easyunfold/docs/tutorial.md

 Hence, for a given _k_-point path in the primitive cell Brillouin Zone, additional _k_-points are required to be sampled for the supercell, and the extracted spectral weights need to be appropriately averaged to obtain the correct effective band structure (EBS).
-See the docs [Theory](https://smtg-Bham.github.io/easyunfold/theory.html) page for more details.
+See the docs [Theory](https://smtg-Bham.github.io/easyunfold/theory.html) page and/or [JOSS paper](https://doi.org/10.21105/joss.05974) for more details.

 At the moment, two plane-wave DFT codes, VASP[^vasp] and CASTEP[^castep], are supported.
 In principle, support can be easily added for other plane-wave codes if the wavefunction can be read in.